5GZORRO/issm-mec-cnmp/docs/ocm.md

 The following instructions are derived from [here](https://open-cluster-management.io/getting-started/quick-start/)

-It is assumed that your managed cluster name is `bcn-core`.
+It is assumed that your managed cluster name is `cluster-1`.
 For the other cluster (edge) change the name accordingly

 ## Clusteradm CLI